Home » Hydroponic Growing » iDOO Hydroponics Growing System Review

 Make sure the little plastic plug in the back is secure.
 When you clean the system, you’ll hold it over the sink and pull that drain plug then replace it to refill.

 They send an extra one so look for it in one of the envelopes.
-Add the nutrients per the instructions.
+Add the nutrients per the product specifications.

 NEVER pick up the system without holding your finger over the plug to hold it in.
 It popped out on me once.
 I don’t use the plug so I’ve taped mine on using strong tape.

-Once the water and nutrients are added and the two cords are plugged into the light, you can plug the unit in.
+You can plug the unit in once the water and nutrients are added and the two cords are plugged into the light.
 Follow the manufacturer’s instructions.

 Put the white tray with holes on top of the unit.